-When it comes to cleaning our homes, we often fall into habit, using outdated techniques and supplies that end up making our work less effective.
+When it comes to cleaning our homes, we often fall into the habit, using outdated techniques and supplies that end up making our work less effective.
 Often, just cutting some corners to save time can reduce the effectiveness of your cleaning, precipitate germ spread, and damage surfaces.
 Here are three common cleaning mistakes made around the house.

 Using All-Purpose Cleaner on Everything